-And believe it or not you will actually need to be on your guard the second you arrive in Venezuela.
+You will need to be on your guard the second you arrive in Venezuela.
 Even the airports and their surroundings are considered dangerous.

 Corruption at Maiquetia Airport, the international airport serving Caracas, is rampant.
 Both arriving and departing travelers, including foreigners, have been victims of personal property theft and muggings.

 Some of these crimes are committed by people wearing official-looking uniforms – so be wary of any strangers who approach you.

-Casually dressed travellers are more often approached, so dress smartly.
+Casually dressed travelers are more often approached, so dress smartly.

 There are known drug trafficking groups working from the airport.
 Travellers should not accept packages from anyone and should keep their luggage with them at all times.
 It is also wise to lock your luggage.

 There are reports that uniformed airport officials are attempting to extort money from travelers as they go through the normal check-in and boarding process for departing flights.